theKashey/restate/README.md

 The same as react-redux-restate, but for a single store.

+## composeState

+Restate will perform shallowEqual compare for the old and the new states.
+Please use `reselect` or another memoization library to keep branches unchanged.
+Otherwise - specify `areStatesEqual` option.

 ## Multiple store case

 It is absolutely common, that some parts of application can be **absolutely** independent.